HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/configuration_changes_using_overrides.md

 ---
 id: web-engine-configuration-changes-using-overrides
-title: DX Compose configuration changes using overrides
+title: DX WebEngine configuration changes using overrides
 ---

 This guide provides detailed steps for updating the `server.xml` properties and for configuring the Digital Experience (DX) Compose server using `configOverrideFiles`.